qchenevier/MBA_memoire/doc/quotes.md

 2. Invest in digital initiatives and skills.
 3. Lead the change from the top.

-**Engage the organization:** People can be a much bigger obstacle to successful digital transformation than any complex technology.
-Two main characteristics of communication in a digital world are making mobilizing the workforce easier:
-- Moving away from "cascading" information through traditional hierarchical channels toward enterprise-wide large scale communication: webcasts, internal social networks or PC-based video conferencing [@Westerman2011].
-- Moving away from a one-way "broadcasting" model of communication toward offering people in the organization the opportunity to engage in a real dialogue around the transformation: wikis, discussion forums, blogs and so on.
-Enterprise 2.0 tools are powerful tools to help mobilize and align the workforce towards digital objectives [@Westerman2011].
-Successful organizations have not only created awareness through communication, but have increased the level of transparency and trust through this open dialogue [@Westerman2011].

-**Establish digital governance:** Bottom-up digital transformation is rarely successful.
-Opportunities from digital transformation require top-down ambition setting to put the organization in motion, coordination to turn disconnected or poorly considered digital investments into true platforms [@Westerman2011].

 **Coordinating mechanisms:** Successful companies in our study had strong leadership for digital initiatives.
 We found four models for coordinating digital transformation: central coordination, silo, hub and global.
 Central coordination is the most commonly used model, but no single model clearly outperforms others.
 Companies lacking effective digital coordination do not get the value possible from their digital transformation initiatives [@Westerman2011].

-**Monitoring progress through KPIs:** Leaders need to ensure that a transparent set of metrics and KPIs are in place to constantly monitor and review progress towards that ambition.
-We monitor our progress through a transparent scorecard where everyone can see a quantified assessment of our progress and take actions against it [@Westerman2011].

 **The What and The How**